-Urban areas face particular challenges in deploying food waste recovery solutions given the quantity of wate and the lack of availability of sufficient land area to treat it, land values, zoning ordinances, potential alterations to trucking routes, and the need for much more robust end-markets if solutions are to be scaled.
+Urban areas face particular challenges in deploying food waste recovery solutions given a number of factors, including: the quantity of waste, the lack of availability of sufficient land area to treat it, land values, zoning ordinances, potential alterations to trucking routes, and the need for much more robust end-markets if solutions are to be scaled up.

 Global Green seeks to spur innovation and infrastructure development through:

 - Convening the supply chain and government agencies

 - Modeling innovations on a city scale

 - Piloting and/or documenting the success of promising organics diversion systems

 Our areas of geographic focus include the metropolitan areas where Global Green has offices: New York City, the San Francisco Bay Area, New Orleans, Washington DC, and Los Angeles.

 Report Released: Food Scrap Recovery Pilot Results from Albany, CA